baselime/docs/quick-start.md

 ## Step 1: Sign up for Baselime

-You can sign up for a free Baselime account [here](https://console.baselime.io).
+Sign up for a free Baselime account in the [Baselime console](https://console.baselime.io).

 ---